pmq20/node-packer/node/doc/api/addons.md

 }
 ```

-*Note*: A version of the `node-gyp` utility is bundled and distributed with
+A version of the `node-gyp` utility is bundled and distributed with
 Node.js as part of `npm`.
 This version is not made directly available for
 developers to use and is intended only to support the ability to use the
 `npm install` command to compile and install Addons.
 Developers who wish to